Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Implementation Details

 \subsection{Analysis of Evaluation Error}

-We conduct multiple experiments on our method with various random seed, and the experimental results are shown in Figure~\ref{error}.
-We repeated all experiments $5$ times with various seeds which are depicted in different colors.
+We conduct multiple experiments on proposed modular approach with various random seed, and the experimental results are shown in \cref{error}.
+We repeated all experiments $5$ times with various seed which are depicted in different colors.
 We uniformly sampled $100$ points within the range of $0$ to $1$ as the binary classification threshold for association head in correspondence reasoning procedure, and then calculate the $P_{all}$ and $R_{all}$ for each threshold.
 The mean fitted line is shown in black, demonstrating the stability of our method.
 Specifically, we calculated the standard deviation of all evaluation metrics at a fixed threshold among different random seeds.
 For rule extraction sub-task, the standard deviation of $P_{R.E.}$ and $R_{R.E.}$ are $0.32$ and $0.38$.
 In the rule-lane correspondence reasoning sub-task the standard deviations are $0.07$ and $0.38$ for $P_{C.R.}$ and $R_{C.R.}$.
 Overall, the standard deviations of $P_{all}$, $R_{all}$ and $AP$ are $0.18$ $0.10$ and $1.07$, respectively.